genesiscommunitysuccess/docs/versioned_docs/version-2023.1/03_server/10_integration/07_custom-endpoints/02_basics.md

 ## Receiving input

 Endpoints can also receive input, where the http request includes a body.
 The body can be parsed and will be available in the `body` property of the `handleRequest` block.
-When endpoints receive input, it is necessary to provide type parameters for both the request body and the response type:
+When endpoints receive input, you must provide type parameters for both the request body and the response type:

 ```kotlin
 webHandlers {